nldblanch/js-content/docs/README.md

      Adds my name to the associates list as part of the Pull Request Demo.

      ## Changes made:
-     - Added my name and cohort to associates.json
+     - Add <your name> to associates.js
      ```

 5. Click **"Create pull request"**